 Avocadoes aren’t just trendy; this superfood provides multiple health benefits and the right amount of healthy fats.
-As we recently learned, eating an avocado a day provides you not only with the heart benefits of its monounsaturated fat content but also improves the health of your gut bacteria all in one tasty move.
+As we recently learned, eating an avocado a day provides you not only with the heart benefits of its monounsaturated fat content but may also improve the health of your gut bacteria all in one tasty move.

 Last summer, the Journal of Nutrition recruited overweight and obese adults into a control group and a group who were instructed to eat one Hass avocado per day for 12 weeks without reducing their total calories.
 Men and women in the study followed standard American diets which were identical in calories, but men received 175 g of fresh avocado and women received 140g of fresh avocado.
 An average Hass avocado weights about 170 grams.
 The researchers focused on trying to keep the macronutrient profile of all the meals, regardless of gender, as close to each other as possible (with the only exception being that female participants ate meals with 20% less total calories than the males).